We have a PAM Cluster and each cluster node is to be accessed via an external load balancer device.

 For a NetScaler load balancer this would be done by configuring SSL bridging, see e.g. https://docs.citrix.com/en-us/netscaler/12/ssl/ssl-bridging.html.

-Try if Cross Site Scripting Checks are disabled at all the PAM nodes as per
+Check to see if Cross Site Scripting Checks are disabled at all the PAM nodes as per the documentation link below.

 (JuniperProxyMode is a special flag that can be specified when accessing the PAM login screen so that the PAM server will send its certificate along with the data to the applet.